PoeCoh/Dreamland/README.md

   - For test process, application will collect test data in json form when possible and create a record with data for each unit.
 In the event of failure test should automatically generate an Issue record for the unit
   - For shipping, application will check serial number for completed records for each process for assemlby, and verify no open Issues remain.
 If no issues are found unit is applied to a work order

+# Serial Number Details

+Serial Numbers will be formatted as YYYYMMDDHHMMSS###, then cast to base64, then printed as a QR in batches of 1000 (000-999)
+  - The date is to ensure that no two serial numbers could possibly be identical
+  - Casting in base64 is to dissasociate the serial number from a date as the actual date is irrelevant
+  - QR format to keep footprint as small as possible

 # Database Details

-Records will be held for a minimum of 4 years, after that the oldest records will be purged to make room for new records as required.
+Records will be held for a minimum of 4 years, after that the oldest records will be purged to make room for new records as required (Will prioritize keeping Shipping records).
 Management will be alerted if disk space reaches 80% with no records eligible for removal.

 ## Process Table
 Primary table for database